tinovyatkin/FullStackEngineerChallenge/README.md

 ### CI

+The project have continuous integration setup via [GitHub Actions](.github/workflows/), that lints files changed in current Pull Request (current setup includes linting for JavaScript, TypesScript, Makefile, Yaml and Dockerfile) and runs appropriate test suites with coverage reporting.

-The project have continuous integration setup via GitHub Actions, you may see [test run here](https://github.com/tinovyatkin/FullStackEngineerChallenge/pull/1).
+You may see [test run here](https://github.com/tinovyatkin/FullStackEngineerChallenge/pull/1) or [here](https://github.com/tinovyatkin/FullStackEngineerChallenge/pull/2).